Skip to content

 6 Interactive Mode

-periscope --interactive
+periscope -i

 Configuration

-View your current configuration with:
+View your current configuration:

 periscope config show